Kerr WMA: Deer Research Facility

 Seminars and tours are annually hosted on the Kerr Wildlife Management Area (WMA).

 Seminars include information on historical accounts of the Texas Hill Country and the Kerr WMA along with ecosystems management information using a holistic approach to land improvement.
-They also cover a summary of past and present deer research, over 40 years, from the Donnie E. Harmel White-tailed Deer Research Pens; an update on the status of feral hogs; a look at different management techniques for deer and general wildlife and an overview of TPWD programs that are available to assist landowners.
+They also cover a summary of past and present deer research, over 40 years, from the Donnie E. Harmel White-tailed Deer Research Facility; an update on the status of feral hogs; a look at different management techniques for deer and general wildlife and an overview of TPWD programs that are available to assist landowners.
 We also offer a field tour of the WMA and the research facilities.

 Please contact the Kerr WMA headquarters by calling (830) 238-4483 for more information and registration.